Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 • You know you’re not “crazy,” but you wish your emotions came with a volume dial.

 If this resonates, you’re not alone.
 Many people with emotional intensity or Borderline Personality Disorder (BPD) grew up in environments where their feelings were dismissed, minimized, or punished.
-Your sensitivity is not the problem — it’s the pain that hasn’t been given space to heal.
+Your sensitivity is not the problem, it’s pain that hasn’t been given space to heal.

 Understanding Emotional Intensity & BPD

-BPD isn’t a character flaw — it’s a pattern shaped by early attachment wounds, chronic invalidation, and often times trauma.
+BPD isn’t a character flaw; it’s often rooted in early relationships where emotional needs were not consistently met.
 It can look like emotional highs and lows, fear of abandonment, and difficulty trusting others or yourself.

-These are not signs of weakness — they’re protective strategies your nervous system built to survive pain.
+These are not signs of weakness, rather they’re protective strategies your nervous system built to survive pain.

 I draw from evidence-based approaches including: